 cmauger@detroitnews.com

-This article originally appeared on The Detroit News: Lawmakers push for changes to university board, AG and SOS elections
+This article originally appeared on The Detroit News: Lawmakers push to change Michigan university board, AG and SOS elections

 Reporting by Beth LeBlanc and Craig Mauger, The Detroit News / The Detroit News